osrf/mbzirc/RELEASING.md

 ### Understanding the GitHub action

-The Github Action for releasing mainly does:
+The Github Action for releasing mainly does the following:

  1. Setup docker and sources
  2. Use the `build.sh` script to create the docker image from the commit